Paul Bettany

 Paul Bettany in his youth

-The young actor's portrayal of a psychopathic criminal earned him a British Film Critics' Circle Award.
-The English film was sold in Europe and America, and Hollywood took notice of Paul's performance.
+His portrayal of a psychopathic criminal earned him a British Film Critics' Circle Award.
+The film found distribution in Europe and America, catching Hollywood's attention.
 He was invited to play James Steerforth in the drama "David Copperfield" (2000).

-In 2001, Bettany made a striking impression in the adventure melodrama "A Knight's Tale", brilliantly playing the "Canterbury Tales" author Geoffrey Chaucer.
+In 2001, Bettany made a memorable impression in the adventure melodrama "A Knight's Tale", delivering a brilliant performance as "Canterbury Tales" author Geoffrey Chaucer.
 The actor admitted that he developed laryngitis from the constant strain on his vocal cords.

 Paul Bettany in A Knight's Tale

-After watching this film, director Ron Howard invited Paul to his biographical drama "A Beautiful Mind" to play the imaginary friend Charles, supposedly living with the main character ( Russell Crowe ) in a dorm room.
+After seeing the film, director Ron Howard cast Paul in his biographical drama "A Beautiful Mind" as the imaginary friend Charles, who supposedly lives with the main character (Russell Crowe) in a dorm room.

 A Beautiful Mind (2001) John meets Charles